bitscooplabs/ngrok-demo/tutorial/0002-models-for-parsing-data.md

 We've added a `model` configuration to both the `Posts` endpoint and the `Users` endpoint.

-The `Posts` model effectively filters the `body` field from the original data.
+The `Posts` model effectively filters the `body` field from the original data, only returning the fields that are listed.
-So if you were uninterested in extraneous data returned from a data provider you could drastically reduce the amount of data consumed by your infrastructure.
+If you were uninterested in extraneous data returned from a data provider you could drastically reduce the amount of data consumed by your infrastructure.

-The `Users` model filters certain field and additionally introduces the idea of parsing data.
+The `Users` model filters certain fields and additionally introduces the idea of parsing data.
 The `email` data returned from your local data provider is a string, but the our Provider Map is configured to parse it as an email address.
 This will result a string like `"John Doe" <jdoe@example.com>` to be automatically parsed into an email object such as: